raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 * Kubeflow workflow hat represents the training process and can be triggered manually with new inputs;
 * A model inference graph that can serve requests (or batches of requests) via `REST` or `gRPC`;
+* Horizontal Pod Autoscaler (HPA) rule to ensure the scalability of the service;
 * A Grafana dashboard with default visualizations like the number of requests/sec, model latency or model performance (if signal available);
 * An Istio VirtualService;